 Whatever type of program you choose, and no matter if it’s share based or bonus based, it’s never a good idea to simply copy-and-paste someone else’s incentive program since it may not give the same result for your employees.

-The updates (law 2017:1212) to the income tax law chapter 11 a (Swedish: Inkomstskattelagen 1999:1229) contains a list of rather detailed criteria that must be met by the company, the employee and the stock options themselves, in order to avoid taxation completely when converting the stock options into shares.
-When the employee later sells the shares, the profit will be taxed as capital gains.
+The regulation on QESO, implemented in the Swedish Income Tax Act chapter 11 a (Swedish: Inkomstskattelagen 1999:1229), contains a list of rather detailed criteria that must be met by the company, the employee and the stock options themselves, in order to avoid taxation completely when converting the stock options into shares (or warrants).

 If any of the criteria is not met, completely different tax rules apply.
 In that case, I do not recommend you to use stock options, but to use market level warrants instead.

 The following summary of the criteria is not 100% complete as there are some exceptions to the main rules.
 If you are in doubt, please read the law (it’s only 18 clauses) and/or consult a lawyer.

 - The company must be a Swedish limited company (Swedish: aktiebolag) or a similar foreign company with a permanent establishment in Sweden.